sales-order-invoices

 Terms

-Payment terms such as when the customer should pay the bill may be outlined on the invoice.
-It can also contain discounts that you may be offering to your customers, early payment details and/or any additional charges that may apply on late payments.
-An invoice also contains the unit cost of an item, total products purchased, freight, handling, shipping and tax charges, outlining the total amount that the customer owes the vendor.
+Payment terms, such as when the customer should pay the bill, may be outlined on the invoice.
+It can also include discounts you may offer customers, early payment details, and any additional charges for late payments.

 Timing and Printing